Madre London: Pittsburgh Maulers

 In September 2021, London re-signed with the Centurions for the 2022 season.
 However, in April 2022, he joined the Pittsburgh Maulers of the United States Football League just a few weeks ahead of the league's inaugural season.
 He was signed by the Maulers as a last-minute replacement for De'Veon Smith.
+London led the Maulers in rushing yards for the 2022 season.